 The Kentucky Chamber of Commerce Workforce Center is joining with the Kentucky Cabinet for Health and Family Services and the Kentucky Justice and Public Safety Cabinet to engage the business community as part of the solution in addressing the state's opioid epidemic.
 The program will work directly with employers to help them better understand their role in combatting the epidemic and drive needed changes in their response to the epidemic.
-Employment Specialists will help employers address issues related to workplace prevention, treatment and recovery.
+Employer Opioid Task Force will serve as an oversight issues related to workplace prevention, treatment and recovery.
 An Employer Opioid Task Force will serve as an oversight committee for the program.